 Like QLD, South Australia has also since ceased its solar rebates in recent years.
 However, there are still a number of solar feed-in tariffs, specialty solar programs and Virtual Power Plant (VPP) programs in the state.

 Western Australia doesn’t currently offer any additional solar rebates to homeowners outside of those offered nationally.
 It does, however, run a time of export buyback scheme for those that own solar panels, batteries or an electric vehicle.
 This scheme is known as the Distributed Energy Buyback Scheme (DEBS) and financially rewards consumers for sending back energy to the grid during peak and off-peak times.

-The buyback rate varies for Synergy and Horizon Power customers, but generally households in WA can expect to earn around 10c/kWh at peak times and around 3c/kWh at off-peak times for sending renewable energy back into the grid.
+The buyback rate varies for Synergy and Horizon Power customers, but generally households in WA can expect to earn around 10c/kWh at peak times and between 2-3c/kWh at off-peak times for sending renewable energy back into the grid.
 For more information visit the WA government’s website.